About

 ;; ANSWER SECTION:

-Cert Manager is a Kubernetes controller that helps you automate the process of obtaining and renewing certificates from various PKI providers, such as AWS Private CA, Gloo Cloud CA, or Vault.
-In this example, you learn how to install Cert Manager by using Helm and how to configure it to obtain TLS certificates for your domain from Let’s Encrypt.
+cert-manager is a Kubernetes controller that helps you automate the process of obtaining and renewing certificates from various PKI providers, such as AWS Private CA, Google Cloud CA, or Vault.
+In this example, you install cert-manager by using Helm and configure it to obtain TLS certificates for your domain from Let’s Encrypt.

 1. Add the Jetstack Helm repository.